An archbishop ambiguous on LGBT ideology is appointed secretary of the Dicastery for the Clergy

 Pope Leo XIV has appointed Secretary of the Dicastery for the Clergy Mons.
 Carlo Roberto Maria Redaelli, until now Archbishop of Gorizia, according to the official bulletin of the Holy See.
 The move places a canonist with long experience in the legal structures of the Italian Church in a key position in the Curia, and with a name that is far from neutral.
 Redaelli was already noted in his time for supporting theses that questioned the legal foundation of Summorum Pontificum and the continuity of the 1962 Missal.

 The Dicastery for the Clergy is a government office that deals with the discipline, formation, life, and conditions of the diocesan clergy.
 And the secretary is, in practice, the one who circulates files and turns the “line” into decisions.
-That is why, when Rome chooses a secretary, it usually selects someone methodical, normative, and geared toward internal machinery, rather than grand gestures.
+That is why, when Rome chooses a secretary, it usually selects someone methodical, normative, and geared toward internal workings, rather than someone for grand gestures.

 Redaelli fits exactly into that pattern.